polarfire-soc/polarfire-soc-documentation/software-development/hss-payloads.md

 - `test/config.yaml` specifies that in this case the configuration file is in a sub-folder called `test` and called `config.yaml`.
 - `output.bin` specifies the name of the output payload file.

+<a name="linux-payload"></a>

-### Generating a payload with a Linux image <a name="linux-payload"></a>
+### Generating a payload with a Linux image

 The HSS Payload Generator is automatically cloned and run as part of the build process when Linux is built using the PolarFire SoC Buildroot SDK or the PolarFire SoC Yocto BSP

+<a name="config-bare-metal-payload"></a>

-### Configuring a bare metal application to be a payload <a name="config-bare-metal-payload"></a>
+### Configuring a bare metal application to be a payload

 A YouTube video is available showing the configuration of a bare metal application as a payload:

 [![Watch the video](https://img.youtube.com/vi/5Q3GZVD72GQ/0.jpg)](https://www.youtube.com/watch?v=5Q3GZVD72GQ&list=PL9B4edd-p2ahGOmnvJvFLvSID3N3-rJC6&index=2)

-The main steps involved are:
-- In the `mss_sw_config.h` file:
+The main steps involved are, in the `mss_sw_config.h` file:

 1. Ensure the `MPFS_HAL_FIRST_HART` define is set to a value greater than 0:

-    - 0: Sets the E51 as the main hart of the system - as this is a payload the E51 will be running the HSS.
+  - 0: Sets the E51 as the main hart of the system, as this is a payload the E51 will be running the HSS.
   - 1: Sets U54_1 as the main hart of the system.
   - 2: Sets U54_2 as the main hart of the system.
   - 3: Sets U54_3 as the main hart of the system.
   - 4: Sets U54_4 as the main hart of the system.
 2. Disable the `MPFS_HAL_HW_CONFIG` define - this define enables the configuration of MSS I/O MUXs and DDR training in the HAL, as this is a payload this configuration will already have been completed by the HSS.
 3. Ensure that `IMAGE_LOADED_BY_BOOTLOADER` define is set to 1.
 4. If not using an SMP bare metal application. ensure that `MPFS_HAL_SHARED_MEM_ENABLED` is not defined.

-- Be especially careful if targetting the LIM to configure linker scripts appropriately: the default linker script should be adjusted if a bare metal application is going to target the LIM.
+Be especially careful if targetting the LIM to configure linker scripts appropriately: the default linker script should be adjusted if a bare metal application is going to target the LIM.
 This is due to the fact that that the HSS uses a region of the LIM starting at 0x08000000 and the default bare metal linker scripts also target 0x08000000.
 To resolve this, the map file for the HSS can be consulted to determine the end address of the region used by the HSS.
 Currently the HSS (plus OpenSBI) requires about 400KiB of LIM (0x60000), but this may change.

+<a name="bare-metal-payload"></a>

-### Generating a payload with a bare metal application <a name="bare-metal-payload"></a>
+### Generating a payload with a bare metal application

 Once the application has been built, the resulting ELF file can be used to generate the HSS payload.
 An example configuration yaml file is shown below: